 Preventing periodontal disease in your dog is also critical for preventing tooth root abscesses.
 Brushing your dog’s teeth daily is the best way to prevent periodontal disease.
 But you can also talk to your vet about feeding a dental diet or using other dental care products approved by the Veterinary Oral Health Council.

 Also, ask your vet how often they recommend your dog have routine dental cleanings to keep periodontal disease at bay.
-We humans are used to periodically going to the dentist for a professional cleaning and assessment even though we (should) brush our teeth every day.
+We humans are used to periodically going to the dentist for a professional cleaning and assessment even though we brush our teeth every day.
 The same theory holds true for our dogs!

-The rest of Charlie’s story
+The rest of my patient’s story

 After discussing my suspicions with Charlie’s mom, I placed him on antibiotics and anti-inflammatory medication until I was able to schedule a dental procedure for him.